amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/Coding-Conventions.md

 - Use [Snake Case](https://en.wikipedia.org/wiki/Snake_case) for all resource names
 - Use descriptive and non environment specific names to identify resources
 - Declare all variables in `variables.tf`, including a description and type
-- Prefer `variables.tf` over `terraform.tfvars` to provide sensible defaults
+- Specify sensible defaults in `variables.tf` where appropriate, rather than forcing every variable to be explicitly defined in `.tfvars` files
 - Prefer using variables with defaults over hard-coding values in resources
 - Declare all outputs in `outputs.tf`, including a description
 - Pin all modules and providers to a specific version or tag